 Hi dear candidate,

 Generally, the students below 10,000 rank get full fee reimbursement under Andhra Pradesh scholarship scheme but your category also plays a major role here as the reserved categories like SC, ST or OBC have slightly more chances than general category.
-Since your rank is 4301, you should most likely get full fee reimbursement.
+Since your rank is 4301, you should

 If you haven't take any action like reporting or submitting documents in second counselling college you can continue your 1st counseling seat in AP ICET.